phantom0174/SQCS_bot/README.md

 ### Bot Info
  - Bot set by phantom0174
+ - This bot manages event-related tasks in DC guild.
  - If using relevent data, please cite the data source.

 ### Command list